bluepichu/beautiful-log/README.md

 ## Usage

-Please note that `beautiful-log` uses rest parameters to capture arguments, and thus requires Node to be run with the `--harmony` flag.
+`beautiful-log` requires rest arguments in order to run properly.
+This means that you must either use Node 6.x (in which rest arguments are enabled by defualt) or run with the `--harmony` flag.

 ```js
 var log = require("beautiful-log");